 For our iFrame Integrations Widget, we'll use the widget configuration object, and write some very simple HTML, CSS and Javascript to load your url into an iFrame within the widget.

-Let's have a look at the integration.json file:
+Let's have a look at the content of the integration.json file:

 This is where we define what parameters we'll be presenting when content creators/administrators deploy the widget.
 In this particular case, we're only going to use one parameter - the portal_url - this is the url of the web app you're going to embed into your site.
 You can even set a 'default' value.